kiml42/SpaceCombatSimulation/README.md

 Contribution:
 Anyone is welcome to contribute to this project,.
 I would prefer that any changes are put on a pull request for me before being merged onto master.

+Controls (such as they are):
+Z - make the ship cam follow a different object.

 TODO:
 Engines handle their own fuel. - possibly by accessing the fuel number on the ship or rocket controller.
 Target shooting evolution